jwynia/ImageGenerator/README.md

 ImageGenerator creates PNG images from XAML templates.
 Use it to put text onto buttons or any other purpose where you need to generate images based on runtime data.

+I've used it mostly to generate buttons that more easily match mockups than fiddling with CSS, but theoretically, most XAML should work.
+Any fonts will need to be installed on the machine where this code runs in order for it to be properly used.

 Usage
 ==============
 After installing the package, you'll need to create XAML templates for the types of images you want to create.
 A basic button is included as a sample.